Rank-Factorized Implicit Neural Bias: Scaling Super-Resolution Transformer with FlashAttention: Abstract

 \section{Abstract}

-Recent Super-Resolution~(SR) methods mainly adopt Transformers for their strong long-range modeling capability and exceptional representational capacity.
-However, most SR Transformers rely heavily on relative positional bias~(RPB), which prevents them from leveraging hardware-efficient attention kernels such as FlashAttention.
-This limitation imposes a prohibitive computational burden during both training and inference, severely restricting attempts to scale SR Transformers by enlarging the training patch size or the self-attention window.
-Consequently, unlike other domains that actively exploit the inherent scalability of Transformers, SR Transformers remain heavily focused on effectively utilizing limited receptive fields.
+Recent Super-Resolution~(SR) methods have increasingly adopted Transformers for their long-range modeling capability and high representational capacity.
+However, their reliance on relative positional bias~(RPB), typically injected as an additive term in attention logits, limits the direct use of hardware-efficient attention kernels such as FlashAttention.
+This limitation imposes a prohibitive computational burden during both training and inference, preventing SR Transformers from scaling to larger attention windows or training patches.
 In this paper, we propose Rank-factorized Implicit Neural Bias~(RIB), an alternative to RPB that enables FlashAttention in SR Transformers.
-Specifically, RIB approximates positional bias using low-rank implicit neural representations and concatenates them with pixel content tokens in a channel-wise manner, turning the element-wise bias addition in attention score computation into a dot-product operation.
-Further, we introduce a convolutional local attention and a cyclic window strategy to fully leverage the advantages of long-range interactions enabled by RIB and FlashAttention.
-We enlarge the window size up to \textbf{96$\times$96} while jointly scaling the training patch size and the dataset size, maximizing the benefits of Transformers in the SR task.
-As a result, our network achieves \textbf{35.63\,dB PSNR} on Urban100$\times$2, while reducing training and inference time by \textbf{2.1$\times$} and \textbf{2.9$\times$}, respectively, compared to the RPB-based SR Transformer~(PFT). \keywords{Super-Resolution \and FlashAttention \and Implicit Neural Field}
+Specifically, RIB encodes positional bias as rank-factorized implicit features and concatenates them with input tokens, reformulating biased attention into a standard dot-product form compatible with FlashAttention.
+Further, we introduce convolutional local attention and a cyclic window strategy to better exploit the larger attention windows enabled by RIB and FlashAttention.
+These designs are integrated into Scalable SR Transformer~(SST), a new SR Transformer that preserves the modeling power of biased attention while making it compatible with FlashAttention.
+By substantially reducing the training and inference costs compared to the RPB-based SR Transformers, SST enables much larger training patches, attention windows, and datasets, achieving substantial performance gains.